clairblair/retro-invest/README.md

-# Paschal Investment Platform
+# KLTMINES Investment Platform

 A modern, advanced, and beautiful investment platform built with **Next.js**, **Tailwind CSS**, and **shadcn/ui**.
-Paschal offers a seamless, responsive, and secure experience for investors, with features like smart investment plans, wallet management, ROI tracking, notifications, and more.
+KLTMINES offers a seamless, responsive, and secure experience for investors, with features like smart investment plans, wallet management, ROI tracking, notifications, and more.

 ---